GeoWebCache/geowebcache/documentation/en/user/source/webinterface/seed.rst

    * - :guilabel:`Type of operation`
      - This is one of the **seed**, **reseed**, or **truncate** operations described above.
    * - :guilabel:`Grid set`
-     - The name of the any valid :ref:`grid set <configuration.layers.gridsets>` as defined for a given layer.
+     - The name of any valid :ref:`grid set <configuration.layers.gridsets>` as defined for a given layer.
    * - :guilabel:`Throughput`
-     - Maximum number of requests per second to allow this task to make.
+     - Maximum number of requests per second this task is allowed to make.
 Helps ensure the backend service doesn't get flooded with requests.
 Note that this throttles the number of requests, not tiles.
    * - :guilabel:`Schedule`
      - A seed job can be scheduled to begin at a later time or on a regular basis.
 A `CRON <http://en.wikipedia.org/wiki/Cron>`_ string is used to set the schedule.
    * - :guilabel:`Format`